 Our Animal Shelters are Over Flowing with Cats and Dogs Who Will Be Put to Sleep Today.

 When my boyfriend adopted our dogs he went to the shelter and said, “I want the two who will be put to sleep today.”
-He had no idea what he was getting into.
+He had no idea what he was getting into, he also hadn’t yet read this Pupster Passion dog lovers blog for the extra info we could’ve used at the time, like how to potty train your new pup and other important details, but at least we know now.
 Carly may be a garbage eating monster some days but she is also the perfect trail dog who can hike twenty miles a day when she is not being terrified of PCT (Pacific Crest Trail) hikers or pack mules.
 Our other dog may be an angry bitch but she is a great guard dog.
 Adopt don’t shop means you may not always get the mild mannered dog you are looking for but you may get a great guard dog out of it.

 Our house cats are rescues from the shelter also and they are a couple of sweethearts.

 I honestly don’t get how people do not get how simple this one little step is.

 This is very crucial to keeping the domestic dog and cat population not out of control in this country.
 I know, I know, puppies and kittens are so cute but so many thousands are being put to sleep in shelters across the U.S. every day.
 Getting your animals spayed or neutered is so crucial.
 Popco-inc.org offers a coupon from their website to help out with spay and neuter costs.

 Adopt Don’t Shop is Part of a Sustainable Lifestyle

 Living a sustainable lifestyle doesn’t just apply to your clothing, your garden and recycling every piece of plastic you can find.
 Up-cycling can also apply to the pets you bring into your home.